cvonfeldt/Microsoft-Cloud-CyberDefenders-CTF-Challenges/Code Blue - APT29/README.md

 ### 8.1) During the Azure enumeration phase, the attacker identified an SQL server and enumerated its databases.
 What are the names of the discovered databases?

+Checking properties of logs in azure activity from our 3 attacker IPs so far:

 ![8.1](screenshots/8.1.0.png)

 **Answer: PatientDB, AnalyticsDB, AuditDB**